udsenlfc/KitchenDump/README.md

 Rather than normalising instructions into a separate table (e.g. a `steps` table with `recipe_id`, `step_number`, `text`), instructions are stored as a JSON array in the `recipes` table.
 This is justified because instructions are always retrieved and displayed as a complete ordered list — never queried individually — making a JSON column a simpler choice for this use case.

 **`Tags`**:
 Initially, the idea was for the user to be able to sort recipes by tags as well (e.g. European dishes, Desserts, Dishes <15 mins).
-However in the current version, the tags only figure as a detail about each dish when viewing a speicific recipe.
+However in the current version, the tags only figure as a detail about each dish when viewing a specific recipe.

 ## AI Declaration
 An AI Declaration can be found in the repository.